What is the sports premium?

 - increased staff confidence and knowledge in dance, handball and orienteering

-- high quality planning that resulting in effective teaching and learning
+- high quality planning from staff resulting in effective teaching and learning

 - Increased access to high quality resources and learning shared across schools